 This course will explore the treatment, writing, and praxis of women throughout the history of Judeo-Christian tradition, beginning with women of the Hebrew Scriptures and following right through modern day.

 This course provides the opportunity for study of a particular topic in theology.
 Topics are chosen by the professor with reference to the interests and needs of students.
+This course is cross-listed with RS290.

 This course explores the basic issues that are at the foundation of Christian belief about humanity and its ultimate purpose.
 It will present the Christian tradition on sin and grace, and will also highlight the optimistic and pessimistic strains within the world religions, including Christianity.